niketshukla/MeetUp/README.md

 ## Technical Requirements (according to project brief)
 * React application
 * Built using TDD technique
-* Use the Google Calendar API and OAuth2 authentication flow.
+* Use the Google Calendar API and OAuth2 authentication flow
 * Use use serverless functions (AWS lambda is preferred) for the authorization server instead of using a traditional server
-* Work offline or in slow network conditions with the help of a service worker.
+* Work offline or in slow network conditions with the help of a service worker
-* Use React axios and async/await.
+* Use React axios and async/await
-* Implement an alert system using an OOP approach to show information to the user.
+* Implement an alert system using an OOP approach to show information to the user
-* Make use of data visualization using the recharts library.
+* Make use of data visualization using the recharts library
-* Be monitored using an online monitoring tool.
+* Be monitored using an online monitoring tool

 ## Development Process for the meet-app